Feature #1448

 Yes, I'd think that would be needed.

-Updated by Philippe Lafoucrière over 1 year ago
+Updated by Philippe Lafoucrière almost 14 years ago

 I know it's a different subject, but I think tags should be employed more widely in redmine.
 It would be useful for documents as well.